junegunn/vim-plug/README.md

 ### Pros.

+- Minimalist design
-- Easy to set up: Single file.
+    - Just one file with no dependencies.
+Super easy to set up.
+    - Concise, intuitive syntax that you can learn within minutes.
 No boilerplate code required.
-- Easy to use: Concise, intuitive syntax
-- Minimalist: No feature bloat
+    - No feature bloat
 - Extremely stable with flawless backward compatibility
-    - Works perfectly with Vim 7.0+ since 2006 and with all versions of Neovim since 2014
+    - Works perfectly with all versions of Vim since 2006 and all versions of Neovim ever released
 - [Super-fast][40/4] parallel installation/update
 - Creates shallow clones to minimize disk space usage and download time
 - On-demand loading for [faster startup time][startup-time]